jackieBack/Quantum-Computing/README.md

-# QuantumComputing6995_Spring2020
+# Quantum Computing
-Code for "Quantum Computing: Theory and Practice" offered by Columbia University
+Code for quantum computing related code that I have made over time.